Gardens are not made by singing ‘Oh, how beautiful,’ and sitting in the shade.

 Our extraordinary night skies are brilliant with stars and have earned our island International Dark Sky Sanctuary status.
 We are the third such sanctuary in the world.

-If ever you come to Great Barrier Island, do contact us, take a walk around the gardens, and order a produce box before coming over!
+If ever you come to Great Barrier Island, do contact us, take a walk around the gardens, and order some micrgreens and herbs before coming over!